equinor/ert/docs/reference/configuration/forward_model.rst

 ____
 When configuring ARGLIST for FORWARD_MODEL jobs it is not suitable to use :code:`--some-option` for named options as it treated as a comment by the configuration compiler.
-Single letter options, i.e. :code:`-s` as shown in the examples in :doc:`../forward_models`, is needed.
+Single letter options, i.e. :code:`-s` are needed.

 Invoking the job is then done by including it in the ert config: